 The Sorting Guide from TRUMPF now makes life a lot easier for these people.
 In test operation, the camera-based assistance system was initially installed on a TruLaser 5040 fiber machine.
 The Sorting Guide consists of a high-resolution camera, a large screen and image recognition software.
 On the screen, the operator sees an image of the sheet on which all the parts that belong together are marked in one color.
 As soon as he has removed the first part, the camera recognizes which part it is, and the Sorting Guide only shows the parts in color that match the removed part.
 This provides the operator with a sorting recommendation.
 In addition, the information about which parts are being removed is sent to the TruTops Fab production control system, where they are marked for posting until the end of the sorting process.
 Rolf summarizes: "The Sorting Guide is easy to use, reduces the workload of our employees and minimizes the error rate enormously.
 If I assume a sheet on which several customer orders are placed, the saving in working time from programming to removal preparation to sorting amounts to around one hour per day."
 In a company that relies on fast turnaround times, that's a big deal.

-When orders at Rolf Lasertechnik suddenly picked up again at the beginning of 2021, Tobias Rolf didn't hesitate and invested in a new TruLaser 5030 fiber with a 6-kW laser - again with the Sorting Guide, of course.
+When orders at Rolf Lasertechnik suddenly picked up again, Tobias Rolf didn't hesitate and invested in a new TruLaser 5030 fiber with a 6-kW laser - again with the Sorting Guide, of course.
 "Our production is already predominantly paperless," he explains with satisfaction.
 "Now that finally applies to sorting as well.
 The Sorting Guide is simply a perfect solution for us in every respect."